StarPilot-Docs/docs/docs/software/toggles.md

 * **Increase Stopped Distance:** Only applies when coming to a complete stop.
 If your car is regularly stopping too late when coming to a complete stop, increase this number to your preference.
 This will not help in cases where openpilot did not start slowing in time.
 See "openpilot Wants to Stop In" in the [CEM](/software/toggles/#conditional-experimental-mode-turn-on) settings for help with this.

 * **Map Accel/Decel to Gears:** Allows sport mode to increase to the next accel profile.
-Reccomended to keep **off** as sport mode changes the lateral response for gen2 cars (gives them less torque).
+Recommended to keep **off** as sport mode changes the lateral response for gen2 cars (gives them less torque).

 ### Steering